Hello there! How can we help you?

 You can find this setting in your Convious Studio.

-*Please note that the information given is in no form any legal advice.
-The information's purpose is to help our partners understand the basics of the subject and the Convious tools, so partners can determine and execute their own level of compliance.
+*Please note that the information given is in no form of legal advice.
+The information's purpose is to help our partners understand the basics of the subject and the Convious tools so that partners can determine and execute their own level of compliance.
 While we do our best to provide helpful information as a starting point, certain concepts may not apply in all countries.
-Thus, nothing can substitute regional legal advice.
+Thus, nothing can substitute a regional legal advice.
 Convious accepts no liability for the correctness and completeness of the information and the affirmative actions taken as a response.